 However, my theory was that I don’t care much about where my website visitors came from.
 If they’ve been to my site — particularly specific pages of my site or during the past three years (one day I’ll explain how I’m controlling this with WCAs) — they are very likely to be my target audience, no matter where they live.

 This is backed up in conversions.
-Again, recall that I run my ads for several The campaign objective is the ultimate goal for your Facebook ad.
-Your selection will impact options, including optimization and delivery..
+Again, recall that I run my ads for several When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
+Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
+More.
 But I usually (not always) will track for multiple conversions, even when driving website traffic.

 As noted earlier, I spent $17,240.65 overall targeting my website visitors, resulting in 12,060 conversions ($1.43 per conversion).